 By default, all stored procedures and functions do not return a return value to the user.
-To enable return values, set the HS_FDS_PROC_IS_FUNC parameter in the initialization parameter file.
+To enable return values, set the HS_FDS_PROC_IS_FUNC parameter value to TRUE.

 See Also: Appendix D, "Initialization Parameters" for information about both editing the initialization parameter file and the HS_FDS_PROC_IS_FUNC parameter.